liijunwei/practice/ruby/working-with-unix-processes/16.processes_can_get_signals/note01.md

 + It’s common to send signals from the shell using kill(1).

-+ And for the most part it will be the human users who are sending signals rather than automated programs.
++ **And for the most part it will be the human users who are sending signals rather than automated programs.**

+## System Calls

 + Ruby’s Process.kill maps to kill(2), Kernel#trap maps roughly to sigaction(2). signal(7) is also useful.